stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

    `CALL profile_psydatashutdown()` as the final statement before the `END PROGRAM`.
-(This is the reason that the mini-app has been restructured slightly for this tutorial - the profiling would work fine without it but this way the manual modifcations are made to a separate file.)
+(This is the reason that the mini-app has been restructured slightly for this tutorial - the profiling would work fine without it but this way the manual modifications are made to a separate file.)

    Rebuild the application (`make`) and run it.
 You should now